Search the Hotels Database

 Comments:

 In 1859 architect Alfred Kursteiner invited tenders for the erection of a public house for Mr C. A. Mater. ( The Argus, 15 June 1859).
-The owner was Charles Mater, who owned a large tract of land bounded by Reilly Street (now Alexandra Parade) and Smith Street, and after whom Mater Street was named.
+The owner was Charles Mater, who owned a large tract of land bounded by Reilly Street (now Alexandra Parade) and Smith Street, and utilised the names of members of his family for street names when he subdivided the land.
 The hotel's name is a reminder of the former Collingwood, Fitzroy and District Gas and Coke Company , which was established in 1859 and commenced supply from its works (diagonally opposite the hotel) in May 1861.
-However there was no denying that at the time of its erection, the hotel was in an area that was under-populated, and it was advertised with the following inducements:
+However, there was no denying that at the time of its erection, the hotel was in an area that was under-populated, and it was advertised with the following inducements:

 To LET, on LEASE, erected as a pioneer to the settlement of a populous neighbourhood.
 The whole paddock adjoining is surveyed, with plans for sale in allotments at a low price with deferred payments.
 The new market contiguous is fenced.
 The great and increasing traffic of Smith-street, with the numerous employees at the gasworks, give assurance for the establishment of a good business within a short period.